trouve-antoine/hadooc/README.md

     - *-* for neutral parameter
 - pname is the name of parameter
 - ptype is the type of parameter
-- explanation is some free markdown.
+- explanation.
+It may contain any standard markdown (no hadooc extension).
 It may contain newlines, but no empty lines

-The separator between fields is four spaces by default, but can be changed in the command line and the driver.
+The separator between the last three fields is "    " (four spaces) by default, but can be changed in the command line and the driver.
+Spaces after the separator are trimmed out.

+A list ends with ab empty line.

 Example:

     ## API 1.1 Login

     ** URL

     {api} POST /users/login

     ** Post request parameters

     {!} username    @string    The user name
     {!} password    @string    The password.
 Rules are
     - should *at least* contain 8 characters
-    - should *not* contain the string Justin Bieber {?}    email    @string    The email of the user ** JSON response parameters
+    - should *not* contain the string Justin Bieber {?} email       @string    The email of the user

+    ** JSON response parameters

-    {!$}    userid    @userId    The userid, only if authentication succeeded **
+    {!$} userid     @string    The userid, only if authentication succeeded

+    **

 #### Enumeration

-A list of value with explanation can be constructed with
+An item of a list of value with explanation can be constructed with

     {-:value} explanation

+The explanation may contain any standard markdown (no hadooc extension).
+A list of enumeration ends with am empty line.

+Example

+    ** User Roles
+    {-:root} the king
+    - can read everything
+    - can write everywhere
+    {-:nobody} a peasant
+    {-:other} be careful

+#### HTTP Codes

+A list of HTTP status codes and explanation can be built wit the syntax below:

+    {http:CODE} explanation

+Where
+- CODE is the HTTP code (e.g. 200, 400)
+- explanation is free regular markdown (no hadooc extension)

+The list ends with an empty line

+Example:

+    ** HTTP Response Status Codes

+    {http:200} Success
+    {http:403} The user is logged in, but does not have enough permission {http:500} Unable to access the data:
+    - the database is off
+    - the FBI was listening to the communication {http:503} The janitor has tripped on the server's plug, again.

+    **

+#### Source code (JSON Only)

+Additionaly to marked's ''''X (four single quotes) syntax, the hadooc compiler has its own construct for code blocks:

+    {code:X}
+    Your code
+    {/code}

+Where X is the language (only json is supported for now).
+This construct may disapear in favor of four single quotes.

+Example:

+    {code:json}
+    {
+      "data": [ { "data1": "value1" } ],
+      "dataNb": 1
+    }
+    {/code}